-Unless you spent the last few years in a cave, you probably noted the emergence of dozens of “group coupon” websites: Groupon, LivingSocial, Koopon, DealFind and many other are probably already serving your city.
+Unless you spent the last few years in a cave, you probably noted the emergence of dozens of “group coupon” websites: Groupon, LivingSocial, Koopon, DealFind and many others are probably already serving your city.
 Simply type the name of your city plus “deal” and they will pop up in your search results.
 Or just look at this blog’s sidebar: Groupon often advertises here.

 I’m kind of a late adopter and I never really paid much attention to these websites until a few months ago, when I noticed Deal Page, a page that aggregates all the deals for a given city.
 I found it was a pretty smart idea because there are simply too many group coupon websites on the market, and each of them requires you to log in to see the deal of the day.
 Deal Page bypasses all that: a quick glance at the page will show you all the relevant deals for your city.